slu-dss/research-01/notebook/research-01-complete.md

 ```

 You should now see the `prof` object in the `Enviornment` tab in
-RStudio\!
+RStudio!
 We can enter an object name by itself in the console to print
 its contents:

 ``` r